Altiscale/hdfsutils/README.md

 # HdfsUtils

-Ruby gem that provides utilities (ls, find, cat, and others) for HDFS (Hadoop Distributed File System).
+Ruby gem that provides utilities (ls, find, and eventually others) for HDFS (Hadoop Distributed File System).

 This gem uses the webhdfs interface, which provides fast, compatible, remote access to files and directories stored in HDFS.

+## Settings

+The precedence order of sources of settings, from lowest to highest, is:

+1. Defaults in this repository.
+2. Standard Hadoop configuration files.
+3. Environment variables
+4. Command-line options.

-## Environment
+### Environment Variables

 The following environment variables may be used to configure the utilities.